TrueLayer/TrueLayer-iOS-SDK/README.md

 | `.authorized` | The user authorized the payment with the bank.
 | `.redirect` | The user has been redirected to the bank to authorize the payment.
 | `.settled` | The funds have reached the destination.
+| `.wait` | The user did everything needed to do, but the merchant has to wait for the output.

 #### Error